Sohan-All/Spatiotemporal-CPB-Modeling-with-SLiM/README.md

   recapitates it, **msprime** overlays mutations, and **tskit** produces the same four statistics in the same subpopulation order as the empirical side.

-The two sides meet in an **ABC distance** over element-wise log-π and off-diagonal F_st.
-Rejection ABC over a large batch of prior draws (run on CHTC / OSPool) gives the posterior over population size, total immigration rate, and dispersal-kernel scale.
+The two sides meet in an **ABC distance** over element-wise log-π and off-diagonal F_st, weighted by how much demographic signal each actually carries rather than equally.
+Rejection ABC over a large batch of prior draws (run on CHTC / OSPool) gives the posterior.
+As of the first full pass that posterior identifies the *product* of population size and migration rate rather than either separately — see **Status** below — which is what the linkage-disequilibrium statistic now in development is meant to resolve.

 ## Pipeline